Lighthouse Park: Douglas fir

 Douglas firs (Pseudotsuga menziesii) provide the logging industry with a significant portion of their revenue.
 They often dominate the forest canopy, and once at maturity these trees reach immense heights and size.
 Before the man-made skyline of Vancouver of modern day, the Douglas fir defined the skies of Vancouver.
 When the first European settlers arrived in Vancouver, they were amazed by the scale of the 1,000 year old Douglas fir trees.
 Some of the tallest trees on earth grew here.
 The Douglas fir remains to this day as the North America's most important tree for forestry for construction, furniture, and pulp.

 Western red cedar

 Along the Pacific coast Western red cedars (Thuja plicata) can be found from Northern California to Southern Alaska.
-The age range of these trees are between 800-1,000 years old, with the oldest living up to 2,000 years in California.
+The age range of these trees are between 800 and 1,000 years old, with the oldest living up to 2,000 years in California.
 The wood from these trees is used extensively in the forestry industry, much like the Douglas fir.
 However, there needs to be an increase in regulation of the management of these trees, as they are currently being used faster than they can grow.